CheGlenn/Classical-Encryption/README.md

 Update 10/3:
 Updated VigenereCipher.java to include a 3rd method, keyCreator, that creates appropriate length keys for encryption.
 Also updated encryption and decryption math to accurately encrypt and decrypt.
 Fixed style.

+Updated CaeserCipher.java to properly do encryption and decryption math.
+Also adjusted style, and fixed bug where encode and decode used the last generated code word as the word to encrypt/decrypt instead of the inputted word.